 Ellen is a key member of the Bridge of Hope administrative team.
-She is based at Alliance Avenue and oversees the clinic’s daily activities.
+She is based at our office in Alliance Avenue and oversees the clinic’s daily activities.

 The venue and life coaching were both outstanding, very much worth my time and I feel I am becoming a more positive person.